Skip to main content

 • Brown, C. S. (2017).
 Discrimination in Childhood and Adolescence: A Developmental Intergroup Approach.
 Psychology Press/Taylor & Francis.

-SELECTED ACADEMIC CHAPTERS AND ARTICLES:
+SELECTED RECENT ACADEMIC CHAPTERS AND ARTICLES:

 • Brown, C. S., Biefeld, S. D.*, Elpers, N.* (2020).
 A bioecological theory of sexual harassment of girls: Research synthesis and proposed model.
 Review of General Psychology.